 - When the provisioning of a CC-POI/CC-TF/MDF3 is needed to meet the requirements of the warrant, send an ActivateTask (and subsequent ModifyTask if/as needed) with the DeliveryType set to "X3Only" and the ListOfDIDs containing at least one DID for X3 or LI_HI3 delivery destination over LI_X1 to each of the relevant functions.

 When both the above are required to meet the requirements of the warrant, the ADMF shall send each independently to each relevant function.

+When it is required to cease interception, the ADMF shall send a DeactivateTask message to each relevant function, unless the Task has already been removed by other means (e.g. by the use of the ImplicitDeactivationAllowed flag, see ETSI TS 103 221-1 [7] clause 6.2.12).

 Other deployments compliant with ETSI TS 103 221-1 [7] may be used subject to local agreement.